thinkinpython/Python-course/basics/With Solutions/README.md

-# Basics — Solution Files
+# Python Basics — Solutions

-This notebook contains the solution files for each exercise.
+This notebook contains the solutions to all exercises.